fake-useragent/fake-useragent/README.md

 ua = UserAgent(use_external_data=True)
 ```

-As a fallback method `fake-useragent` will retrieve it's data from an external data source and stores in a cache file _or_ when you expcility set `use_external_data=True` as parameter.
+As a fallback method `fake-useragent` will retrieve its data from an external data source and stores in a cache file _or_ when you expcility set `use_external_data=True` as parameter.
 You can trigger an update to the cache file by calling `update()`:

 ```py